Site Logo

 Keep Your Keys Safe

-Your API keys give full access to ShipEngine's functionality and therefore should be guarded in the same way you would guard a password or other application credentials.
+Your API keys give full access to ShipStation API's functionality and therefore should be guarded in the same way you would guard a password or other application credentials.

-• Limit who has access to your API keys and to the ShipEngine dashboard
+• Limit who has access to your API keys and to the account dashboard.

 If your application runs on users' desktops, mobile devices, or web browsers, then your app's network traffic could be visibile to your users - including your API keys.
-For this reason, we advise that you only call ShipEngine from your server-side code, which runs safely within your network infrastructure.
+For this reason, we advise that you only call ShipStation API from your server-side code, which runs safely within your network infrastructure.

 Client-Side Apps & CORS

-Many customers develop client-side applications for interacting with the ShipEngine API.
-For example, you may have a web app or mobile app that your customers use to create shipping labels through ShipEngine.
-If this is the case, make sure all requests to ShipEngine are sent from your server and not directly from the client application.
+Many customers develop client-side applications for interacting with the ShipStation API.
+For example, you may have a web app or mobile app that your customers use to create shipping labels through ShipStation API.
+If this is the case, make sure all requests to ShipStation API are sent from your server and not directly from the client application.

-The main reason is that you would need to expose your API key to the client.
-To protect your ShipEngine account from unauthorized access, you should never expose your API key to any client application.
+The main reason for this is that you would need to expose your API key to the client.
+To protect your ShipStation API account from unauthorized access you should never expose your API key to any client application.

 The other reason is that web browsers and mobile apps will not allow a web page to access a resource on an other domain.

 One solution is to host your own API on the same domain as your application.
-Your client application interacts directly with your API, and your backend server makes requests to ShipEngine.
-In this manner, your API is a layer between your client application and ShipEngine.
+Your client application interacts directly with your API and your backend server makes requests to ShipStation API.
+In this manner your API is a layer between your client application and ShipStation API.

 Some APIs may implement CORS (Cross Origin Resource Sharing) to allow web browsers and mobile applications to call the API directly.
-However, this is not the best practice for keeping private APIs like ShipEngine secure.
+However, this is not the best practice for keeping private APIs like ShipStation API secure.